We caught up with James to talk about his ACCA journey, how he feels about becoming a Global Prize Winner and what he plans to do in the future.

 James, tell us a bit about your background and how you came to be studying accountancy.

-After graduating from Uni with an Economics degree, I took a job in a pub but realised after several months that I wasn’t using the skills and knowledge I’d gained and wanted to feel more challenged.
+After graduating from Uni with an Economics degree, I took a job in a pub.
+I realised after several months that I wasn’t using the skills and knowledge I’d gained and wanted to feel more challenged.
 An opportunity in insolvency came up and this felt more like a natural fit for me.
 In my new role, I studied an insolvency qualification but was always conscious that in order for my career to progress, I needed to study accountancy.
 Having put it off for a while, I took the plunge and signed up to study for my ACCA qualification.

 So why did you specifically choose to study ACCA?

 For me, I felt this would be the most valuable qualification.
 It’s transferrable across a number of industries and is recognised all over the world.
 I already had an established career in insolvency, so having elements of the course that were related to law and building financial models, would also be beneficial in progressing my career.